Banshee (character): Powers and abilities

 Banshee is a mutant whose superhumanly powerful lungs, throat, and vocal cords can produce a sonic scream for various effects, in concert with limited, reflexive psionic powers which directed his sonic vibrations.
 He can hover or fly at the speed of sound, and can carry at least one passenger.
 He could overwhelm listeners with deafening noise, stun them with tight-focus low-frequency sonic blasts (effective even against shielded ears by penetrating the skull via bone conduction), plunge them into a hypnotic trance, disorient them, nauseate them, or simply render them unconscious.
 Using sonic waves, he can rapidly vibrate himself or other masses at will.
 He could generate sonic blasts which struck with tremendous concussive force, liquefying or outright disintegrating targets at his highest levels of power.
 By radiating sound waves outward and reading the feedback, he can locate and analyze unseen objects in a sonar-like fashion.
 By modulating his scream's harmonics, he can confuse most scanning equipment.
 He can instinctively analyze, replicate, and block sonic waves or vibrations from other sources.

 Banshee generates a psionic field which protects him from the detrimental effects of his sonic vibrations, though his sonic powers can still injure him when pushed beyond safe limits.
 For a while, his sonic powers were gone after having to use them up and down the harmonic scale to stop a weapon of Moses Magnum's.
 His physiology seems fully vulnerable to conventional injury when his sonic powers are not engaged.
 Banshee has selective hearing, enabling him to focus upon, enhance, or totally block out any given sound in his environment; this shields him from the deafening sound of his own screams, and make him a superhumanly acute eavesdropper in surveillance situations.
 Sean and his cousin Black Tom are immune to each other's natural mutant energy powers, though Sean's immunity does not extend to the new powers Tom later developed via artificial mutations.

-A gifted detective, veteran undercover operative, and formidable unarmed combatant, Cassidy is an excellent marksman and a competent amateur machine-smith, well-versed in combat strategy & tactics, and teamwork drills, from his training at Interpol.
+A gifted detective, veteran undercover operative, and formidable unarmed combatant, Cassidy is a skilled marksman and a competent amateur machine-smith, well-versed in combat strategy and tactics, and teamwork drills, from his training at Interpol.
 An effective educator, organizer, and lobbyist, he is also an avid American country music aficionado and skillful amateur piano player.
-As Cassidy, he wields conventional firearms, sometimes loaded with explosive "micro-bombs."
+Cassidy also wields conventional firearms, sometimes loaded with explosive "micro-bombs."
 As Banshee, he wears synthetic costuming designed to resist air friction, usually including underarm wings that helped him glide on air currents and his own sonic waves.
 The "ribbons" on Banshee's costume (a visual trademark of the character) aid him in his flight.